panlm/workshop-apjsme/elk/elk.rst

 Background
 ----------

-Based on transaction's RTT and concurrent to scale in/out VM fleet automatically.
+Based on transaction's APM (RTT or concurrent) to scale in/out VM fleet automatically.
+F5 could generate alerts and trigger some actions when threadhold breached.
+Also we need F5 to generate more detail session performance data, including our customizied session data, to our ELK.
+ELK will aggregrate this log for more deep dive and different dimentions analysis, events relevant, and prediction and create alerts or proactive issue solving.

     .. figure:: images/ppt1.png